dawidryskala/react-quiz-Context-API-useReducer/README.md

-# 📟 React Quiz Manager with useReducer 📚
+# 📟 React Quiz Manager with Context API and useReducer 📚

 ## Description:
 React Quiz Manager is a React-based web application that facilitates quiz management.
 It employs the useReducer hook for state management.
 This project allows users to answer questions, track their progress, and provides a timer.
 Explore your React knowledge while enjoying this quiz!